|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 Steam the pudding in a covered pot for four hours, refilling the water every hour.

 When done steaming, don't take the pudding out of the bowl.
-For storage, brush the top of the pudding with honey and give it a glaze.
-Then cover the bowl with plastic wrap, tighten the wrap with string, and put it in your fridge.
+For storage, soak a length of cheesecloth in rum, and wrap the entire pudding with the cheesecloth.
+Pour additional rum over the cheesecloth, to let it all soak into the pudding.
+Seal the entire cloth-soaked pudding in a plastic bag, and keep it in the refrigerator.
 Before the invention of the refrigerator, the cloth bag with the pudding would be hung on a hook to keep it off the ground, and additional rum or other alcohol added to soak into the pudding about week or so.
 Storing the pudding in the refrigerator allows the pudding to keep without adding alcohol; but you can check on it regularly, and if it appears too dry then add a tablespoon of rum or brandy to freshen it.
 When it's time to prepare the pudding for Christmas, you can simply set up our steaming pot once again, and steam the pudding once more for one to two hours to freshen it and heat it up.
 Then, it will be ready to serve, and you can observe the tradition of flaming the pudding.

 Flaming the pudding is an amazing sight, and it's a great way to give your dinner guests something they'll never forget.
 When the pudding is ready for flaming, simply take a spoon and dig a very small hole in the top of the pudding, then fill it with brandy or rum.
 Pour a little more liquor over the pudding, and a little more around the sides of the pudding to catch fire…turn down the lights…and light it with a match or lighter.
 You don't want the pudding to be hard to light, and you also don't want it to roar up into a huge bonfire.
 This is why you need to choose a liquor that's around eighty proof (40% alcohol content) for your flame.
 Less than eighty proof will be very difficult to light or it might not light at all – so don't use beer or wine And if you use a liquor with a very high proof of more than one hundred, it will be TOO flammable and you might end up setting something on fire!
 Also, the best way to flame is to HEAT UP YOUR LIQUOR IN ADVANCE before flaming the pudding.
 Don't use cold brandy or rum from the fridge, because it won't light or you might have a very small flame that goes out right away.
 Leave your liquor at room temperature, and it's ALSO a good idea to pour your flaming liquor into a metal container first and heat it on the stove over a low to medium heat, until it is hot but not quite boiling.
 This will give a very impressive flame.
 Most people pour the liquor over the pudding and then light it, but if you're experienced with flambe and you know what you're doing, you may even want to light the brandy while it's still in your serving ladle, and pour the flaming liquor onto the pudding to light it that way.
 Needless to say, BE VERY, VERY CAREFUL when playing with fire.